 The rest of the field has been left to self seed and is flourishing with native wild orchids, ox-eye Daisy, cornflowers and poppies.
 The campsite part of the acreage is set within the wildflower meadow with cut pathways leading to facilities and pitches.

 Lavandula × intermedia 'Grosso' is known for its deep purple flowers and powerful aroma which carries across the meadow as the plant releases oil from its leaves in the heat.
-The purple haze on the landscape starts in late May and gradually deepens over a few weeks.
+The purple haze on the landscape starts in July and gradually deepens over a few weeks.
 Governed by the weather we have seen a later bloom in more recent years.